 When we lived in Japan, we used to get a lot of visitors.
-Some used to visit for longer periods of time, around two or three weeks which would give us time to see the more popular sites further a field like Osaka, Kyoto, Nara, Himeji, etc… which are highly recommended if you have the time and money.
+Some used to visit for long periods of time, around two or three weeks.
+This would give us time to see the more popular sites further a field like Osaka, Kyoto, Nara, Himeji, etc… which are highly recommended if you have the time and money.

-However some visitors would only come for a week making it impossible to leave the Tokyo area and still give them the full Japanese experience.
-I would often research places to visit around the Tokyo area and found very little within the blogging community so after years of doing our own research and travelling with our guests we now have a comprehensive list of tips and ideas.
+However some visitors would only come for a week which meant we had to get creative when trying to provide them the full Japanese experience without leaving the Tokyo area.
+I would often research places to visit around Tokyo and found very little within the blogging community so after years of doing our own research and travelling with our guests we now have a comprehensive list of tips and ideas.

 - Lake Kawaguchiko